shopware/docs/guides/plugins/plugins/framework/flow/action-transactions.md

 ## Overview

-In this guide, you'll learn how to run your action code inside a transaction.
+In this guide, you will learn how to run your action code inside a transaction.
 This may be important for you if you want to graciously handle rollbacks in certain scenarios.
 We have implemented various abstractions to ease this process; however, you need to opt in.

 For some more background, please see the ADR [Action Transactions](../../../../../resources/references/adr/2024-02-11-transactional-flow-actions).